 Thanks for Taking a Walk With Us

-As you can see from the capitol building at Independence and 3rd Street, it’s just a hop, skip and a jump back to Union Station.
-If you’ve made it this far, thanks for taking a walk with us on the National Mall and around the Tidal Basin.
+From the capitol building at Independence and 3rd Street, it’s just a hop, skip and a jump back to Union Station.
+If you’ve made it this far, thanks for taking a walk with us.
 It’s one of our favorite ways to spend a day.